 We all love stories from the sea.
 Abundance.
 Hope.
 Wonder.
 People who work on Alaska’s fishing boats see it all up close.
 We wanted to know more about how commercial fishermen are experiencing signs of change in the places where they live and work, so we sat down to listen.

 We were impressed with what we heard.
-Now, we’re sharing their perspectives with you: In “Tidal Change,” we’ve collected a set of eight audio stories from nine men and women who see nature up close.
+Now, we’re sharing their perspectives with you: In “Tidal Change,” we’ve collected audio stories from nine men and women who see nature up close.
 We’re pleased to amplify these voices of experience because they deserve a place in Alaska’s larger conversation about climate change.

 The Nature Conservancy believes that talking openly about the impacts and opportunities that Alaskans are experiencing as a result of climate change will help our state craft the most robust response.
 It’s key in securing a future in which both people and nature thrive.